livoras/runback/README.md

 In this example:
 1. `logUserActivity` step executes after either `processActiveUser` or `sendWelcomeBack` completes
-2. Multiple dependency paths separated by commas implement branch convergence logic
+2. Multiple dependency paths separated by commas implement branch merging logic
-3. This approach flexibly handles parallel or conditional branch convergence scenarios
+3. This approach flexibly handles parallel or conditional branch merging scenarios

 ### 3. Array Processing (each)